cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 **Board side**
 ![image](imgs/udp_5.jpg)

-# How to execute TCP Echo server example
+## How to execute TCP Echo server example

-Go to the main folder of NuttX and type the command to configure the board:
+Go to the main folder of NuttX and type the next command to configure the board:
 `./scripts/configure.sh olimex-stm32-e407 tcpecho`

 Compile: